arcadiangroup/mui-tutorial-demo/ghw-menu/README.md

 ### The Card Views

 There are four views present in the Github Worlds drawer and menu demo series.
-They include
+They include in order of View appearance.

+* Cards displayed six across in an infinite vertical column
 * Cards displayed in a Horizontal Line
-* Cards displayed six across in an infinite vertical column
 * Cards displayed as a function of [react-autosuggest](https://github.com/moroshko/react-autosuggest) in concert with